Department of Labor Logo United States Department of Labor

 QCEW data are not designed as a time series.
 QCEW data are simply the sums of individual establishment records reflecting the number of establishments that exist in a county or industry at a point in time.
 Establishments can move in or out of a county or industry for a number of reasons–some reflecting economic events, others reflecting administrative changes.

 Table 1.
-Covered employment and wages in the United States and the 25 largest counties in Texas, third quarter 2018
+Covered establishments, employment, and wages in the United States and the 24 largest counties in Texas, third quarter 2021

 third quarter